 The Rise And Fall Of Matildaville

-Matildaville grew and prospered, expanding to include a forge, sawmill, grist mill, store house, market house, public house, boarding house for workers, the Patowmack Company’s headquarters, and at least five private homes.
+Matildaville grew and prospered, expanding to include a forge, sawmill, grist mill, store house, market house, public house, and boarding house for workers.

 With all of this initial success, it’s hard to believe that all that is left to see now are ruins of the once-prosperous town of Matildaville.

-But because Matildaville began and flourished as a direct result of the canal project by the Patowmack Company, its existence depended on that company’s survival.
+But since Matildaville was born and flourished as a direct result of the canal project by the Patowmack Company, its existence depended on that company’s survival.

 Unfortunately it didn’t take long for investors to discover that the business was not sustainable.
-While the Patowmack Company collected $172,689.39 in tolls by 1818, it had spent over $650,000 on construction and could barely pay interest on its numerous loans.
+While the Patowmack Company collected $172,689.39 in tolls by 1818, it had spent more than $650,000 on construction.

 Over time it also became clear that the canal system didn’t work all that well, thanks to something out of Washington’s control: Mother Nature.